Eremophila papillata

-Eremophila papillata is a flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
+Eremophila papillata is a species of flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
 It is an erect, compact shrub with sticky, narrow leaves and mauve, blue or purple, rarely white flowers.

 Description

 Eremophila papillata is a compact erect shrub which grows to a height of 25-75 cm and has rough bark.
 Its leaves and branches are sticky due to the presence of large amounts of resin.
 The leaves are mostly arranged alternately along the branches and are linear in shape, mostly 5-15 mm long and 2.5-7 mm wide.
 They have a covering of branches hairs when young and have many small, raised, pimply glands.

 The flowers are borne singly in leaf axils on a sticky, hairy stalk 3.5-7 mm long.
 There are 5 overlapping, sticky, hairy sepals which are 3-6.5 mm long and egg-shaped to lance-shaped.
 The petals are 8.5-20 mm long and are joined at their lower end to form a tube.
 The petal tube is dark purple to lilac-coloured or blue, rarely white on the outside and white with faint lilac-purple spots inside.
 The outer surface of the petal tube and lobes and the inner surface of the lobes are glabrous but the inside of the tube is filled with long, soft hairs.
 The 4 stamens are fully enclosed in the petal tube.
 Flowering occurs in August and the fruits which follow are dry, cone-shaped, rather woody, rough and 4-5 mm long.